oracle-livelabs/database/edition-based-redefinition/switch-decomm-editions/switch-decomm-editions.md

-## Switch to the new edition, decommission the old edition and redefine the table online
+# Switch to the new edition,decommission the old edition

 Estimated lab time: 15 minutes